Hillsborough Street - Market Report

 The goal of this report is to track the market of Raleigh’s Hillsborough Street Municipal Service District with data and metrics on a semiannual basis.
 Download the latest report below.

-Economic conditions within the Hillsborough Street Municipal Service District (MSD) remained steady throughout the first half of 2024.
-Retail growth within the corridor accelerated, with 18,200 square feet in net absorption.
+Economic conditions within the Hillsborough Street Municipal Service District (MSD) remained steady throughout the second half of 2024.
+Retail growth within the corridor continues to grow at a fast rate, with 27.4k square feet in net absorption.
 The influx of new businesses offers a diverse range of entertainment options for Hillsborough Street visitors.

 Retail rents exceed the citywide average, yet occupancy rates mirror those of Raleigh’s overall retail market.
-Numerous new businesses opened during Q1 & Q2, indicating opportunities for additional retail establishments.
-The office market remains robust, with vacancy rates significantly lower than the city average.
+Numerous new businesses opened during Q3 & Q4, indicating opportunities for additional retail establishments.
+The office market has slightly slowed, with a negative net absorption and a higher vacancy rate than last period.
+The residential market is ever expanding, with the main highlight being Core Spaces’ The Hub on Campus, which will provide over 2000 beds for students

-The corridor had over 803,600 individual visitors, up 1.35% from the second half of last year.
+The corridor had over 821,000 individual visitors, up 2.17% from the first half of 2024.
 While the corridor is heavily student based, we see a lot of visitors come for the Food & Beverage (F&B) options we have available.
-F&B was very strong this half of the year, with our highest month ever being April with over $6.1 million in sales.
-Hillsborough Street has surpassed pre-COVID numbers and is looking to continue to grow in the F&B category with new businesses like Alpaca, Lobera, Playa Bowls, Cali Burger, and Wolfe & Porter.
+F&B remained steady this half of the year, with our highest month being September with over $5 million in sales.
+Hillsborough Street has surpassed pre-COVID and the previous year’s numbers over the summer months and is looking to continue to grow in the F&B category with new businesses like Chex Grill & Wings, Lobera, Crumbl Cookie, and TsaoCha.